rafin3007/CSE445/README.md

 # CSE445 — Poisonous Mushroom Classification

-Course project for CSE 445 at the University of Missouri, Kansas City.
+Course project for CSE 445 at the North South University.
 Trains and evaluates a machine learning classifier to distinguish poisonous from edible mushrooms using structured feature data.

 ---